-On June 28, 2018, CRC PrivateCo acquired 55,300,000 common shares of YSS for a total investment of \$2,765,000.
-In connection with the subscription, CRC PrivateCo and YSS entered into an investor rights agreement.
+On June 28, 2018, CRC PrivateCo acquired 55,300,000 common shares of Nova Cannabis for a total investment of \$2,765,000.
+In connection with the subscription, CRC PrivateCo and Nova Cannabis entered into an investor rights agreement.
+The common shares of Nova Cannabis were subsequently sold as described under "General Development of the Business - History - Fiscal Year 2022" below.